cchoi1/cchoi1.github.io/_pages/about.md

 [//]: # (Please reach out via email if you would like to chat about research or collaboration!)

 Hi!
 I am a first-year PhD student in Computer Science at Stanford University.
+I am supported by the NSF Graduate Research Fellowship and the Stanford EDGE Fellowship.
-Previously, I received a B.S. in Mathematics and an M.S. in Computer Science at Stanford, where I worked in [Chelsea Finn](https://ai.stanford.edu/~cbfinn/)'s [IRIS lab](https://irislab.stanford.edu).
+Previously, I completed my M.S. in Computer Science and B.S. in Mathematics at Stanford, where I was fortunate to be advised by [Chelsea Finn](https://ai.stanford.edu/~cbfinn/)'s [IRIS lab](https://irislab.stanford.edu).
-Before that, I worked on number theory research at the [University of Virginia REU](https://uva.theopenscholar.com/reu/program), advised by [Charlotte Ure](https://about.illinoisstate.edu/cure/) and [Ken Ono](https://uva.theopenscholar.com/ken-ono/).
-I am grateful to be supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org).

-Please get in touch if you would like to chat about research!

 Publications & Preprints
 ------